MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/embedded-canvas-app-create.md

   - D365CE
 ---

-# Create and add an embedded canvas app on a model-driven form
+# Create an embedded canvas app on a model-driven form
-This topic explains how to create and add an embedded canvas app on a model-driven form.
+This topic explains how to create an embedded canvas app on a model-driven form.

 Imagine that you want to add an embedded canvas app on a main form for the Accounts entity.
 To do this, follow these steps: